 Whether you roam the Black Hills or stay close to the comforts of Downtown Rapid City, you’ll find thrilling ways to stay active on your winter getaway.

-- Explore Our State & National Parks: Rapid City is close to several National Parks and Monuments, as well as the spectacular Custer State Park.
+- Explore Our State & National Parks: Rapid City is close to several parks and monuments, as well as the spectacular Custer State Park.
 Since they’re open year-round, the winter months give you prime access to these popular park destinations.
 That means enjoying the experience with fewer crowds and even more wonder revealed by nature’s dramatic winter landscape.
-Take advantage of the National Parks Service’s Fee Free Day on Martain Luther King Day.
-Highlights include free admission to Badlands National Park and select cave tours available for free at Jewel Cave National Monument.

 - Hike, Bike and Be Active: With the addition of a few warm layers, South Dakota winters are made for staying active.
 In fact, Rapid City weather benefits from its location at the foot of the Black Hills with warmer winter temperatures than you might think – great for taking advantage of nearby trails and parks that are perfect for hiking.
 Let a local outfitter help you plan a winter bike ride – fat tires make the most rugged terrain accessible all season long.